IvorySQL/ivory-operator/docs/content/architecture/high-availability.md

 Reasoning and strategy for using taints and tolerations is outside the scope of this documentation.

-You can configure the tolerations for your Ivory instances on the `postgresclusters` custom resource.
+You can configure the tolerations for your Ivory instances on the `ivoryclusters` custom resource.

 ## Pod Topology Spread Constraints